A Comprehensive Survey of Mamba Architectures for Medical Image Analysis: Classification, Segmentation, Restoration and Beyond: Medical Image Analysis using Mamba

 Ma \textit{et al.} \cite{ma2024semimambaunetpixellevelcontrastivepixellevel} introduced \textbf{Semi-Mamba-UNet}, which leverages self-supervised learning methodology by implementing two networks: Mamba-UNet and UNet.
-Mamba-UNet incorporates Visual Mamba blocks similar to UNet.
-In a semi-supervised learning setting, Semi-Mamba-UNet employs three combinations of loss functions: contrastive Loss, semi-supervised loss, and supervised loss.
+In a semi-supervised learning setting, Semi-Mamba-UNet employs three combinations of loss functions: contrastive loss, semi-supervised loss, and supervised loss.
 Pixel-level contrastive loss is calculated using a projection layer in the network's final representations.
-The loss is determined by taking the $L2$ norm of representations on both labelled and unlabeled data, normalized by the number of input data ($N$).
-Semi-supervised loss is applied to the network's final layers using cross-entropy loss and dice loss, with pseudo labels predicted by the network.
-Supervised loss uses same loss functions as semi-supervised loss but only with labelled data.
-The authors experimented with different combinations of U-Net and transformer-based models, finding that mamba-based models use fewer parameters and offer better performance.
-Semi-Mamba-UNet achieves state-of-the-art performance on ACDC and MICCAI datasets.
-Compared to other attention-based SSL frameworks, they found that using 10\% of labeled data is optimal.

-Archit \textit{et al.} \cite{archit2024vimunet} utilized Vision Mamba for cell structure segmentation, achieving superior performance compared to both transformer-based and Convolution-based approaches on U-Net framework.
-However, the \textbf{ViM-UNet} is not a modified version of existing Vision Mamba architectures but rather implements Vision Mamba along with corresponding downsample and upsample layers to create a U-Net architecture.
-The authors demonstrated superior performance on datasets such as LIVECell and CREMI.
+The loss is determined by taking the $L2$ norm of the representations in the labeled and unlabeled data, normalized by the number of input data ($N$).
+Semi-supervised loss is applied to the final layers using cross-entropy loss and dice loss, with pseudo labels predicted by the network.
+Supervised loss uses same loss functions but only on the labeled data.
+Archit \textit{et al.} \cite{archit2024vimunet} utilized Vision Mamba for cell structure segmentation, achieved better performance compared to both transformer and Convolution based approaches on U-Net frameworks.
+However, the \textbf{ViM-UNet} is not a modified version of a existing Vision Mamba architectures but rather implements Vision Mamba along with corresponding downsample and upsample layers to create a U-Net architecture.
 The paper proposed two variations of ViM-UNet: one with a smaller size, termed ``Tiny'' with 18 million parameters, and another with a larger size, termed ``Large'' with 39 million parameters.